xbrlus/xbrl-api/api/xbrlValues.md

    `API_Key=[uuid]` - A valid API Key must be provided.
 This is freely available from XBRL US at <http://xbrl.us/apirequest>.

-   In addition to the above two parameters one of the following combinations of optional parameters must be provided:
+   In addition to the above two required parameters one of the following combinations of optional parameters must also be provided:

-   1. Either the Accession, AccessionID or CIK parameter must be provided.
+   1. Either the `Accession`, `AccessionID` or `CIK` parameter must be provided.

-   2. If a CIK is provided either the elementName, AxisName, MemberName or Dimension parameter must be provided.
+   2. If a `CIK` parameter is provided either the `elementName`, `AxisName`, `MemberName` or `Dimension` parameter must be provided.

    **Optional:**